-We may also use your Personal Data to send marketing communications such as by sending you newsletters.
+We may also use your Personal Data to send marketing communications such as by sending you newsletters and/or targeted advertising via social media channels.
 We will engage in this activity with your consent or where we have a legitimate interest.

 We may also use your Personal Data to accomplish our business purposes, such as for:

 - data analysis, for example, to improve the efficiency of our Services;

 - audits, to verify that our internal processes function as intended and are compliant with legal, regulatory or contractual requirements;